If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 Step 4: Planting the Cuttings

 Now, the cutting is ready to be propagated.
-You can propagate it either in water or soil medium.
+You can bear it either in water or soil medium.

 A. In Soil Medium